ilwoolyu/SphericalLabeling/README.md

 ```
 $ ./test.sh $PATH_TO_PTH $TEST_DIR
 ```
 As described already, use a proper method to determine final labels from the generated `prob`.
-If necessary, mapping them to the native sphere before determining the final labels (see the sub-section above).
+If needed, map them to the native sphere before determining the final labels (see the sub-section above).
 ## Context-aware training
 If neuroanatomical association is known (e.g., hierarchical emergence of sulci - non-tertiary: first; tertiary: last), we employ that information for better guidance of labeling.
 The implementation is straightforward.
 First, training can be done with upper levels of the hierarchy.
 Use `--classes` flag in `train.py`.